BlackGold Natural Resources to Raise Further S$8.2 Million through Share Placement

 - Gross proceeds of S$8.2 million for the Group's business investment purposes and to further strengthen its working capital position

-SINGAPORE, June 23, 2017 - (ACN Newswire) - BlackGold Natural Resources Limited ("BlackGold" or the "Company" and together with its subsidiaries, the "Group") is pleased to announce that the Group has entered into a share placement agreement (the "Placement") pursuant to which the Group intends to issue up to 66,703,000 new ordinary shares in the capital of the Company (the "Placement Shares") at S$0.123 per share to raise gross proceeds of up to S$8.2 million.
+SINGAPORE, June 23, 2017 - (ACN Newswire) - BlackGold Natural Resources Ltd (SGX:41H), a mining Company targeting Indonesia and her rapidly growing power plant industry, is pleased to announce a share placement agreement (the 'Placement') by which it will issue up to 66,703,000 new ordinary shares at S$0.123 per share, to raise gross proceeds of up to S$8.2 million.

-The placement price of S$0.123 per Placement Share represents a discount of approximately 9.36% to the volume weighted average price of S$0.1357 for trades done on the Catalist of the Singapore Exchange Securities Trading Limited ("SGX-ST") on 19 June 2017.

-The Company intends to use part of the net proceeds for its business investment purposes, including developmental expenses relating to the Riau 1 Project, and also to further strengthen its working capital position.
+BlackGold will use the net proceeds for business investment purposes, including development expenses relating to the Riau 1 Project, and to further strengthen its working capital position.
+The placement price at S$0.123 per share represents a discount of 9.36% to the weighted average BlackGold share price on June 19 at the Singapore Exchange ('SGX'), Catalist Market.

+Riau 1 is the Project proposed by BlackGold and China Huadian Engineering Co., Ltd. (together the 'Consortium') to develop a 2 x 300 MW coal - fired power plant in Riau province, Indonesia, as announced on December 28, 2015.
+The Consortium had participated in a bidding process to provide electrical power to Indonesia state-owned company PT Perusahaan Listrik Negara ("PT PLN").

-Mr Philip Cecil Rickard, Executive Director and Chief Executive Officer of the Group commented: "We are very heartened by the support and strong interests received from the numerous investors who have participated in this placement exercise, which exudes confidence in the Group.
-The proceeds from this placement augments our readiness for the Project as we await the outcome of the Bid from PT PLN."
+Mr Philip Cecil Rickard, BlackGold Executive Director and CEO commented: "We are very heartened by the strong interest and support demonstrated by the investors who are participating in this placement.
+These proceeds will further augment our readiness for the Project as we await the outcome of the Bid from PT PLN."

-SAC Capital Private Limited has been appointed as the placement agent to procure subscribers for the Placement on a best endeavours basis.
-The Placement is subject to the fulfilment of certain conditions, including approval from the SGX-ST.
+SAC Capital Private Ltd has been appointed Placement agent to procure subscribers on a best efforts basis.
+The Placement is subject to the fulfillment of certain conditions, including approval by the SGX.

-The sponsor of the Company, SAC Advisors Private Limited, will be making an application on behalf of the Company to the SGX-ST for the dealing in, listing and quotation of the Placement Shares on Catalist of the SGX-ST.

-This press release is to be read in conjunction with the Company's announcement posted on the SGXNET on 23 June 2017.
+The sponsor of the Company, SAC Advisors Private Ltd, will be making an application on behalf of the Company to the SGX for the listing, quotation and dealing in the Placement Shares on the SGX Catalist.
+This Release should be read in conjunction with the Company Release posted at SGX-Net on June 23, 2017.

-The Group is an Indonesia-focused coal mining company targeting Indonesia's rapidly growing power plant industry.
-Through long term, fixed offtake agreements with its principal customers, the Group has a customer portfolio consisting of state-owned and independent power plants and factories.
+BlackGold Natural Resources Ltd (SGX:41H; SP:BHR, SI:BLAC) is an Indonesia-focused coal mining company targeting the country's rapidly growing power plant industry.
+Through long term, fixed offtake agreements with its principal customers, the Company has a customer portfolio consisting of state-owned and independent power plants and factories.

-The Group, through its local subsidiaries, has the rights to three coal concessions in Riau, Indonesia.

-Currently, the Group, through its subsidiary PT Samantaka Batubara, has a coal concession for an area of 15,000 hectares, and has over 200 million tonnes of Coal Resources (JORC Code compliant).
+Through its local subsidiaries, BlackGold has rights to three coal concessions in Riau, Indonesia.
+Through its subsidiary PT Samantaka Batubara, the Company has a coal concession for an area of 15,000 hectares, and has over 200 million tonnes of Coal Resources (JORC Code compliant).
 For more information, please visit www.blackgold-group.com.

 Contact: